 01 of 06

-The clay used to build coil pots must be matched to the final form, meaning larger structures need more strength and thicker walls, so choose a clay body of an appropriate strength and a low coefficient of expansion.
+The clay used to build coil pots must be matched to the final form, meaning larger structures need more strength and thicker walls, so choose a clay body of appropriate strength and a low coefficient of expansion.

 Clay bodies that have sand or grog in them tend to work best.
 Look for a shrinkage rate of 8 percent or lower.
 The clay should also be soft in consistency.
 Stiff clay won't weld together as well, which results in weaker joints that can crack apart.